ernie-hs/emacs.d/README.md

-#my emacs config
+# my emacs config

 for it is it...

-and it is.
+not very disciplined...